Government Halves Ageing & Disability Course Fees

 “More than ever the skills we need are learnt at training institutions.
 This is a great opportunity for you people to kickstart their career by getting the skills that employers want, without the hefty course fees.

 “For these courses, the maximum annual fee students will pay is capped at $400 for concession students and youth and $1,200 for non-concession students.”

 The Lower Fees, Local Skills initiative applies to Centacare’s Certificate III in Individual Support courses, in both our Ageing and Disability specialisations.
-The reduction in course fees will apply for any units completed from January 1st 2020, meaning some current students and students commencing in 2019 may still see an overall reduction in their course fees.
+The first intake to experience this reduction in course fees is our upcoming January 13th 2020 Individual Support group, who’s concession fees are now as low as $16 per week.

 Not sure about going down the route of Vocational Education Training, check out our blog TAFE vs Uni: Choose the Right Pathway for You.

 For more information on our upcoming 2020 course fees and concession eligibility click here, or get in contact on (08) 9482 7000.